⭐茶屋!芸者‼ネイティブの腑に落ちる英語説明!笑いも?通訳ガイドが《ひがし茶屋街@金沢》解説

 1. There used to be many teahouses, but only a few are still in business today.

-2. Even today, the basic rules of ‘no first-time visitors’ and ‘no-wallet visit and pay later’ are still alive.
+2. Even today, the basic rules of ‘no first-time visitors’ and ‘no-wallet visit and pay later’ still apply.

 3. If the customer does not pay, the introducer must pay, a typical credit business.

-4. Some teahouses are open to the public, and some are offering perfomances for foreign visitors or are turned into museums.
+4. While some teahouses are open to the public, and offer performances for foreign visitors, others have been converted into museums.

 5. There are also many teahouses in Kyoto, but most of them are closed to the public, so it is a rare experience to be able to see the inside of a teahouse here.